AbhirajParthan/Configuring-Mysql-Master-Slave-Slave-replication-Using-AWS-Ec2-Instance./README.md

 ---
 ## Conclusion
-In this tutorial, I have shown you set up a Wordpress Installation with Docker Compose file.
-Now the WordPress up and running.
-This is an easier way to set up the WordPress using docker.
+In this tutorial, I have shown you set up a Master-Slave-Slave Replication using AWS EC2 Instance.
+This is the easier way to configure the Master-Slave-Slave Replication

 ### ⚙️ Connect with Me